DumbergerL/note-writer/README.md

 ## License
 Note-Writer was written by Lukas Dumberger (https://dumbergerl.de).
 The Software is under MIT-License.
-The Piano Sound is made by [Alexander Holm](https://github.com/Tonejs/Tone.js/tree/dev/examples/audio/salamander) and are published under [CC-License](./audio/salamander/README).
+The Piano Sound are made by [Alexander Holm](https://github.com/Tonejs/Tone.js/tree/dev/examples/audio/salamander) and are published [CC-License](./audio/salamander/README).